-How to choose your indoor air purifier?
+How to choose the right indoor air purifier?

 Adapting the air purifier to the room to be treated

-Choose the right level of filtration
+Choosing the right level of filtration

 The air purifier is intended for anyone (CEO, Head of Human Resources…) wishing to treat the air quality at their home or place of work.
 The air purifier can be used for both curative and preventive purposes.
 It is extremely useful for people suffering from respiratory diseases such as asthma or allergies, but also for people who want to eliminate pollution or bad smells.